Gurakh/gurakh.github.io/src/content/projects/cinematheque.md

 ![Site Cinémathèque](../../assets/cinematheque.jpeg)

 The Swiss Cinémathèque is one of the most important film archive in the world, with more than 85,000 movies and documentaries.
-I mainly worked for the live part of the website (schedule of next projections).
+I mainly worked for the live part of the website (schedule for next projections).

 ## Challenges